-What the HUMALOG insulins are used for
+What HUMALOG is used for

-HUMALOG insulins are used to reduce high blood sugar (glucose) levels in insulin dependent diabetic patients.
+HUMALOG is used to reduce high blood sugar (glucose) levels in patients with diabetes mellitus.

 Diabetes is a condition in which your pancreas does not produce enough insulin to control your blood sugar level.
 Extra insulin is therefore needed.